 - These are the dispensing limitations.
 We provide up to a 30-day supply for most drugs when dispensed in a Plan pharmacy at one copayment.
 We provide up to a 100-day supply for most drugs when dispensed in a Plan pharmacy for three copayments or through our mail order program for two copayments.
 For prescribed hormonal contraceptives, you may obtain up to a 12-month supply at a Plan pharmacy or through our mail-delivery program.
 We cover episodic drugs prescribed to treat sexual dysfunction disorders up to a maximum of 8 doses in any 30-day period or up to 27 doses in any 100-day period.
+When you are prescribed an oral or solid Schedule II drug (drugs with a high potential for abuse which may lead to severe psychological or physical dependence), you or the prescribing provider can request that the pharmacy dispense less than the prescribed amount.
+Your cost-sharing will be prorated based on the amount of the drug that is dispensed.
 Most drugs can be mailed from our mail order pharmacy.
-Some drugs (for example, drugs that are extremely high cost, or require special handling or requested to be mailed outside the state of California) may not be eligible for mailing.
+Some drugs (for example, drugs that are extremely high cost, or require special handling, have standard packaging or requested to be mailed outside the state of California) may not be eligible for mailing and/or mail order discount.
 The pharmacy may reduce the day supply dispensed to a 30-day supply in any 30-day period if the pharmacy determines that the item is in limited supply in the market or for specific drugs (your Plan pharmacy can tell you if a drug you take is one of these drugs). - A generic equivalent will be dispensed if it is available, unless your Plan provider specifically requires a brand-name drug.
 If you request a brand-name drug when a federally approved generic drug is available, and your Plan provider has not specified the brand-name drug must be dispensed, you have to pay the full cost of the brand-name drug. - Why use generic drugs?
 Typically generic drugs cost you and us less money than a brand-name drug.
 Under federal law, generic and brand-name drugs must meet the same standards for safety, purity, strength, and effectiveness. - When you do have to file a claim.
 You do not need to file a claim when you receive drugs from a Plan pharmacy.
 You have to file a claim when you receive drugs from a non-Plan pharmacy for a covered emergency as specified in Section 5 (d), Emergency services/accidents.
 For information about how to file a claim, see Section 7, Filing a claim for covered services.